MVollath/Isabelle-PDDL-Grounding/Documentation/project_outline.md

 - [ ] pipe STRIPS instance into Ab+Ku's solver
 - [ ] allow disjunctions in PDDL goal formulas
 	- [ ] compille into conjunctive goal formulas by introducing auxiliary actions and predicates
+- [ ] Add goal rule do Datalog program.
+If that atom isn't enabled by the canonical model, don't even bother grounding the task.
 - [ ] *iterated*
 	- Start with decomposed Datalog program
 	- [ ] remove applicability rules